 There are many sources of carbon monoxide that exist, including furnaces, gas water heaters, wood stoves, and other fuel-burning appliances.
 If these devices are not used properly or malfunction, it is possible for them to release carbon monoxide.
 Along with these major sources, blocked chimneys, car exhaust, and tobacco smoke are all additional sources of carbon monoxide.
 Carbon monoxide can also enter the atmosphere from the natural environment.
 CO is released by erupting volcanoes, by forest fires, and from marsh gases and marine algae.

 Industry is also a major contributor to carbon monoxide emissions.
 Significant amounts of carbon monoxide are released in metal manufacturing, ore and coal mining, electricity generation, food manufacturing, chemical production, petroleum refining, and concrete manufacturing.

 On a global scale, carbon monoxide does not have a significant environmental effect.
-However, near the site of emission carbon monoxide can react with other air pollutants.
+However, near the site of emission, carbon monoxide can react with other air pollutants.
 When this reaction occurs, there is the potential for harmful ground level ozone to be formed.

 Below is an interactive graph showing where carbon monoxide emissions come from in Canada.
-Note that significant amounts of carbon monoxide are produced in industry or from mobile sources, mainly vehicles.
+Note that significant amounts of carbon monoxide are produced in industry or from transport sources, mainly vehicles.
 For a more in-depth look at pollution data, including a graph showing how carbon monoxide emissions have changed over time, click here.